 Tobie Norris12 Saint Pauls Street

 Parts of this stone building date back to circa 1280 and in 1617 it was bought by Tobias "Tobie" Norris and used as a bell foundry.
 From the 1950s it was used by the RAF Association until converted into a pub in 2005 by Mick Thurlby, for which it won CAMRA's best National Pub Restoration Award in 2008, and also Peterborough CAMRA's Pub of the Year 2008.
 It has 7 rooms over two floors which have been restored to their former glory and is a must visit gem.
-Three handpumps serve beers from local and micro breweries.
-More ales are available direct from the cask, on demand.
+Five handpumps serve beers from local and micro breweries.
+More ales are sometimes available direct from the cask, on demand.
 Good menu that includes pizzas with unusual toppings.
 All payments by card or ApplePay only - no cash !
 Sunday quiz fortnightly.